arramac/ArramacScratch/query.md

 The .NET client automatically iterates through all the pages of query results in the foreach blocks as shown above.
-The query options introduced in the REST API section are also available in the .NET SDK using the FeedOptions and FeedResponse classes in the CreateDocumentQuery method.
-The number of pages can be controlled using the MaxItemCount setting.
+The query options introduced in the REST API section are also available in the .NET SDK using the `FeedOptions` and `FeedResponse` classes in the CreateDocumentQuery method.
+The number of pages can be controlled using the `MaxItemCount` setting.

-Developers can also explicitly control paging by creating an IDocumentQueryable using the IQueryable object, then by reading the ResponseContinuationToken values and passing them back as RequestContinuationToken in FeedOptions.
-Refer the .NET samples project for more samples on queries.
+Developers can also explicitly control paging by creating an `IDocumentQueryable` using the `IQueryable` object, then by reading the` ResponseContinuationToken` values and passing them back as `RequestContinuationToken` in `FeedOptions`. `EnableScanInQuery` can be set to enable scans when the query cannot be supported by the configured indexing policy.

+Refer to [DocumentDB .NET samples] (http://code.msdn.microsoft.com/Azure-DocumentDB-NET-Code-6b3da8af#content) for more samples on queries.

 ##JavaScript Server-side API
 DocumentDB provides a programming model for executing JavaScript based application logic directly on the collections using stored procedures and triggers.
 The JavaScript logic registered at a collection level can then issue database operations on the operations on the documents of the given collection.
 These operations are wrapped in ambient ACID transactions.